Jodu555/Hosting-System/README.md

   - [ ] maybe write a whole documentation
 - [ ] ConfigAPI
   - [ ] Generalized config api
+- [ ] Logging-API
+  - [ ] Either write an own or search for a good one

 ## ERM (Database Model)